- Prospective Students

 Christian Basa - MBA.PM '13

-Christian was born and raised in the Pacific island of Guam.
-He moved to Los Angeles to earn a degree in Biomedical Engineering at USC.
-Christian worked in product development for several years before pursuing a career in operational excellence.
-His experience stretches from small, privately-funded research labs to Fortune 500 companies in the medical device and biopharmaceutical industries.
-Currently Christian works for a large, non-profit healthcare organization as a Lean Six Sigma Black Belt, leading organizational transformations that improve hospital operations and patient care.
-He is also pursuing his MBA at USC with emphasis on Finance and Healthcare.
+Christian was born and raised in Guam and moved to Los Angeles to earn a degree in biomedical engineering from USC.
+Christian’s work experience stretches from small, privately-funded research labs to Fortune 500 companies in the medical device and biopharmaceutical industries.
+He works for a large, nonprofit healthcare organization as a Lean Six Sigma Black Belt, leading organizational transformations that improve hospital operations and patient care.
 Christian wants to lead a career dedicated to lowering the barriers to high-quality, affordable, and accessible healthcare to those in need.
-In the last eleven years, Christian has worked with HOPE Worldwide in various projects including HOPE Youth Corps, Day-On HOPE, and most recently, Hoops for HOPE which raised funds for a free hospital in Cambodia.
+In the last 11 years, Christian has worked with HOPE Worldwide in various projects including HOPE Youth Corps, Day-On HOPE, and most recently, Hoops for HOPE which raised funds for a free hospital in Cambodia.

 Jonathan Beckhardt - MBA '13

 Jonathan comes to Marshall by way of San Francisco, where he spent four years managing film production and post-production.
 He worked on projects ranging from documentaries to advertising for Fortune 500 companies.
-He is eager to apply background in managing creative, socially-aware projects in a career managing the development of socially innovative products and technology.
-Jonathan received his B.A from Oberlin College with a major in Environmental Studies and a Minor in Studio Art.
+He is eager to apply his background in managing creative, socially-aware projects to a career managing the development of socially innovative products and technology.
+Jonathan received his bachelor’s from Oberlin College in environmental studies.

 Veronica Chen - MBA '13

-After graduating from Cornell University with a B.A. in Biology, Veronica Chen was drawn to the world of education after discovering her love and talent for teaching children.
-As a result, she went back to school and completed her California mathematics high school teaching credential and Master in Education at UCLA.
-Since then, Veronica has been teaching 10th and 11th grade mathematics in low-income, urban schools in Los Angeles.
-Confronted with the struggles of inner-city students on a daily basis, Veronica became more impassioned to change the field of education.
-What started as a simple desire to help children became the driving force behind her interest in social entrepreneurship.
-Accordingly, Veronica applied to Marshall to develop her entrepreneur skills in hopes of one day changing the lives of inner-city, low-income students through education reform inside and outside the classroom.
-In her spare time, Veronica enjoys ballroom dancing, karaoking and MC-ing for fundraising events in the Asian American Community.
-She is very honored to be selected as a member of the SBL Fellowship, Class of 2013.
+After graduating from Cornell University with a bachelor’s in biology, Veronica was drawn to the world of education after discovering her love and talent for teaching children.
+She earned a master’s and completed her California mathematics high school teaching credential and in education from UCLA.
+Since then, Veronica has been teaching 10th and 11th grade mathematics in low-income urban schools in Los Angeles.
+In her spare time, Veronica enjoys ballroom dancing, karaoking and MC-ing for fundraising events in the Asian-American Community.

 Stephen Lin - MBA '13

-Stephen grew up in Southern California and during that time was exposed to international social work through the service organization Tzu-Chi.
-He has undergraduate degrees in business and political economy from UC Berkeley.
-He began his career in Taiwan with a focus on equity sales, afterwards, he moved to Singapore were he joined a startup company that sought to commercialize energy-efficient technology.
-It is there that he had the opportunity to explore his interest in carbon credits, and worked to structure financing agreements between corporations, governments, and external investors.
+Growing up in Southern California, Stephen was exposed to international social work through the service organization Tzu-Chi.
+He received bachelor’s degrees in business and political economy from UC Berkeley.
+Stephen moved to Singapore to join a startup company that commercializes energy-efficient technology, and explored his interest in carbon credits, working to structure financing agreements between corporations, governments and external investors.
 The intersection between finance and sustainable/social goals continues to be an area of strong interest for Stephen and has given a seminar on the subject at Lawrence Berkeley Labs.
-He is very excited to be at USC and looks forward to exploring new opportunities and social entrepreneurship.

 Cristian Liu - MBA '13

-Cristian grew up in Vancouver, Canada, and received his BSE in Electrical, Computer, and Biomedical Engineering from Duke University in North Carolina.
+Cristian grew up in Vancouver, Canada, and received his BSE in electrical, computer, and biomedical engineering from Duke University.
 Before pursuing his MBA at the Marshall School of Business, he served as a healthcare technologist/strategic business analyst with the U.S. Department of Health and Human Services' Innovation Team led by the Chief Technology Officer.
 His main focus was on innovation and open government efforts, ensuring that public health information is easily accessible and usable by entrepreneurs and innovators.
-Cristian has also served as chairman of the board of directors for both the Conference on Asian Pacific American Leadership, a Washington, D.C., based nonprofit focusing on Asian American leadership development, and Lambda Phi Epsilon National Fraternity, Inc, a fraternal organization.
-His goal is to continue in the field of healthcare technology, positively transforming it through business and technology.
+Cristian has also served as chairman of the board of directors for both the Conference on Asian Pacific American Leadership nonprofit based in Washington, D.C., focused on Asian-American leadership development, and Lambda Phi Epsilon National Fraternity.

-Prior to joining Marshall, Sean worked at the Boys and Girls Clubs of the Peninsula serving as the Director of the Center for a New Generation and leading the organization's College Bound Initiative with the goal of increasing the 35% high school graduation rate in the communities he served.
-He was also a founding partner of GetConnects, a social enterprise that linked minority college students with internship and entry level job opportunities.
-Sean has always had the desire to transform low-income communities.
-He has developed a solid understanding the complexity and connectedness of issues facing these communities, and was attracted to the Society and Business Lab as its focus is strongly aligned with his own mission and beliefs.
-SBL nurtures leaders who desire to use business models as a means of tackling the difficult issues facing our world, something Sean hopes to continue doing as he seeks to create significant, sustainable, and systemic change in low income communities through community organization, educational reform, and economic development.
+Prior to coming to Marshall, Sean worked at the Boys and Girls Clubs of the Peninsula, serving as the director of the Center for a New Generation and leading the organization's College Bound Initiative with the goal of increasing the 35 percent high school graduation rate in the communities he served.
+He was a founding partner of GetConnects, a social enterprise that linked minority college students with internship and entry level job opportunities.
+Sean hopes to create significant, sustainable and systemic change in low income communities through community organization, educational reform and economic development.

 Jessica Risch - MBA '13

-A Santa Monica native, Jessica spent the year prior to Marshall in Thailand working with a local non-governmental organization that assists migrant and refugee populations from Burma settle in Thailand.
-Prior to her work there, Jessica spent two years in Washington, DC, where she managed The Diane and Norman Bernstein Foundation, a philanthropic foundation, and served as the director of programs and operations at DC Action for Children, Washington's oldest children's advocacy organization.
-During her free time, Jessica started a non-profit organization dedicated to combatting sex trafficking to Israel and served as a director for the Board of Young Trustees of ThinkImpact, a non-profit organization that catalyzes social businesses in Africa.
-Jessica graduated in 2007 from the University of Michigan where she studied Political Science.
+A Santa Monica native, Jessica spent the year prior to Marshall in Thailand working with a local N.G.O. that helps assists migrant and refugee populations from Burma settle in Thailand.
+Prior to her work there, Jessica spent two years in Washington, D.C., where she managed The Diane and Norman Bernstein Foundation, and served as the director of programs and operations at DC Action for Children, Washington's oldest children's advocacy organization.
+During her free time, Jessica started a nonprofit organization dedicated to combatting sex trafficking in Israel and served as a director for the Board of Young Trustees of ThinkImpact, a nonprofit organization that catalyzes social businesses in Africa.
+Jessica graduated in 2007 from the University of Michigan with a bachelor’s in political science.